utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 * **Partner Lead** (External) - Can invite other partners from their organization to join a Partner Workspace.

-All partners are assigned Workspace Editor or Viewer roles when invited to a Partner Workspace.
+All partners are assigned the Workspace Editor or Viewer roles when invited to a Partner Workspace.

-> Your team must have [available seats](/docs/administration/billing/#changing-your-plan) or [Auto-Flex enabled](/docs/administration/billing/#using-auto-flex) to invite a partner as a Workspace Editor.
-Otherwise, the partner will be assigned the Workspace Viewer role.
-Assigning a partner the Workspace Viewer role doesn't consume paid seats.

 To learn more about partner roles, see [Partner roles](/docs/collaborating-in-postman/roles-and-permissions/#partner-roles).